jchazalon/smartdoc15-ch1-dataset/README.md

 ### The `models.tar.gz` archive
 Please see the internal README.md file for more details.

+**We recommend using the `05-corrected-nexus-scaled33` if you want to use local descriptors to match the document models with their representation in the frames.**

 #### Files
 The file hierarchy of this archive is: